surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 15.13.0-dev.9 (2023/06/03)**
+**Version 15.13.0-dev.10 (2023/06/04)**

 * **New Features**
 	* None.
 * **Improvements**
 	* Added a new "Product Return Policy" option in the Document SSO metabox.
+	* Added a new "Default Product Return Policy" option in the SSO &gt; Advanced Settings page.
+	* Updated the SSO &gt; Dashboard &gt; Version Information layout.
 	* Updated the WooCommerce shipping destination markup for "Everywhere" to include all countries.
-	* Updated the SSO &gt; Dashboard &gt; Version Information layout.
 * **Bugfixes**
 	* None.
 * **Developer Notes**